-Each enacting state should make its own determination as to whether to include the presumption when the state enacts UMIFA (200-).
-And whether or not a statute includes the presumption, governing boards must remember that prudence controls decision making.
-Each governing board must make decisions on expenditures based on the circumstances of the particular charity.
+The Drafting Committee concluded that the best approach was to draft the Act without the presumption but to include statutory language for the presumption in the Comments.
+Each enacting state can then should make its own determination as to whether to include the presumption when the state enacts UMIFA (200-).
+And whether or not a statute includes the presumption, governing boards must remember that prudence controls decision making and that each governing board must make decisions on expenditures based on the circumstances of the particular charity.